Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/setup-secure-sockets-layer.md

 -   In Visual Studio, connect to Team Foundation Server by using the new HTTPS URL.

-    For more information, see [Connect to team projects in Team Foundation Server](/vsts/user-guide/connect-team-projects).
+    For more information, see [Connect to projects in Team Foundation Server](/vsts/user-guide/connect-team-projects).

 <a name="config-git"></a>
 ## Configuring Git